Rulial/pathintegral/README.md

 This is not a crowd funding campaign.

 Do read the below FAQ for details about everything including an open source version.
-Numbers + terms to be discussed and agreed—> rohitb@path-integral.com